darkmatter2222/COD-MW-2019-DNN/README.md

 Grab the center 200x200 pixel block, and run it through the Neural Network.
 It will print to the console any time it is > 95% confident that it sees an enemy.

 ### What does 'EnemyDetector/Scripts/Overlay.py' do?
-Grab the center 200x200 pixel block, and run it through the Neural Network.It will also render a crude transparrent window over COD/Twitch showing you real time values.
+Grab the center 200x200 pixel block, and run it through the Neural Network.
+It will also render a crude transparrent window over COD/Twitch showing you real time values.
 ![Sample Gif Here](Misc/SampleOverlay.gif)
 [Sample Video Here](https://youtu.be/Qif8g2Ib5pI)

+### What does 'EnemyDetector/Scripts/NetworkDataCollection.py' do?
+This is the "Self Training" Script that runs nearly all day on a server in my basement.
+It watches Twitch streams of COD in 1080p and grabs screens and stores them by % Confidence into an external 1TB SSD (Sacrificial V-NAND Flash)
+Once a day, I run through and sort the Targets and Neutral Images (takes 20 minutes for 1GB of Data)
+It helps that 99% of the images in the 100% folder are all targets
+I then restart the training with this new data appended to the existing training set.